philculling/team_profile_generator/README.md

 ## Credits
 Some help was received from AskBCS.
 Specifically, lines 156 to 159 were explained and suggested after I made a request for help to link index.js to the required output.

-TO DO LIST
-Commit.
-Check submission requirements.
-See below.
-Update this README to get rid of to do list notes!

-## Review

-You are required to submit the following for review:

-* A sample HTML file generated using your application.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.